-- The first node in a policy model must be an Input node rather than a Query node. - A node can use an input from any predecessor node in the same logic path, even if the nodes are not directly connected. - Any number of nodes can use an input from the same predecessor node. - With the exception of the Or node and the Case node, a node will be executed only when all necessary preceding nodes have been successfully executed. - A policy model can often be arranged in various configurations without impacting the execution results.
+- The initial nodes in a policy model, that is, nodes with no predecessors, must be Input nodes other than Query nodes. - A family policy must contain one Current Entity node for entity families, or one Current Relationship node for relationship families. - A node can use an input from any predecessor node in the same logic path, even if the nodes are not directly connected. - Any number of nodes can use an input from the same predecessor node. - With the exception of the Or node and the Case node, a node will be executed only when all necessary preceding nodes have been successfully executed. - A policy model can often be arranged in various configurations without impacting the execution results.
 You may want to arrange the policy model in the configuration that provides the best visual representation of the policy. - A family policy cannot be saved if it contains any errors. - Connections that start at a Condition or Logic node can be configured to create separate logic paths in a policy model.
 Specifically: - If the connection property is Yes, the corresponding path will be followed when the logical result of the Condition of Logic node is yes.
 If you do not configure a logic path for a connection, a Yes path is assumed but does not appear on the model. - If the connection property is No, the corresponding path will be followed when the logical result of the Condition or Logic node is no.